onap/dcaegen2-platform-inventory-api/docs/API.md

 ### POST /dcae-service-types

 #### Description
 Inserts a new `DCAEServiceType` or updates an existing instance.
-Updates are only allowed iff there are no running DCAE services of the requested type,
+Updates are only allowed if there are no running DCAE services of the requested type,

 #### Parameters